MangoFarmAssets/RavencoinIPFS-Translations/README.md

 This repository contains an Excel spreadsheet with translations for the RavencoinIPFS website.

 If you wish to add a language or suggest a correction to the website, please modify the spreadsheet and either submit a PR or send it to info@ravencoinipfs.com.
+Alternatively, you can just submit an "issue" with the English and changed translation, we will take care of it from there.

 Certain words in the spreadsheet are highlighted in BOLD RED.
 Please also highlight those words in BOLD RED in your translation.